uptechteam/ios-cookbook/4-architecture.md

 ### View Model <a id="viewmodel"></a>

-This object performs all business logic of module through transforming reactive inputs into reactive outputs.
+This object performs all business logic of module through transforming reactive inputs into outputs.

 Inputs are sequences of events from view layer, that trigger network, services etc. Example sequences: `viewWillAppear`, `buyButtonTap`, `messageSelect`.
 Outputs are sequences of events for view layer.
 Outputs contain cold observable sequence of props and hot observable sequences of triggers.
 This triggers include alerts, navigation to other screens etc.